-We offer a broad and balanced curriculum for all children, including those with a disability or those with SEN. You can find out more about how we adapt our curriculum through the following policies and documents, available on our website.
+We offer a broad and balanced curriculum for all children, including those with a disability or those with special educational needs.
+You can find out more about how we adapt our curriculum through the following policies and documents, available on our website.

 - Teaching and Learning Policy

-- ACE Centre Curriculum Progression of Knowledge and Skills
+- ACE Centre Nursery Curricular Aims

 - Key Curricular Experiences

 - SEND Policy

 - Equality Policy

 - Accessibility Plan